 Elephant sightings are relatively numerous in Sri Lanka in June, which is one of the main draws of the country’s several national parks.
-Minneriya, Yala and Udawalawe National Parks are home to hordes of Sri Lankan elephants, the largest among the Asian elephant.
+Minneriya, Yala, and Udawalawe National Parks are home to hordes of Sri Lankan elephants, the largest among the Asian elephants.
 One can also watch baby elephants being fed at the Elephant Transit Home, adjacent to Udawalawe National Park.
 Combine a one-of-a-kind boat safari with a chance to see elephants swimming across a reservoir at the scenic Gal Oya National Park.

 3. Visit the Cultural Triangle

-A visit to the famed Cultural Triangle is a must if you plan to tour Sri Lanka in June, The ancient cities and towns of Anuradhapura, Polonnaruwa, Dambulla and Mihintale experience warm and sunny weather, which enables tourists to languidly stroll amongst the fascinating ruins and visit the Buddhist temples.
+A visit to the famed Cultural Triangle is a must if you plan to tour Sri Lanka in June; the ancient cities and towns of Anuradhapura, Polonnaruwa, Dambulla, and Mihintale experience warm and sunny weather, which enables tourists to languidly stroll amongst the fascinating ruins and visit the Buddhist temples.
 Also, one can catch glimpses of the religious ceremonies of Poson Poya at Anuradhapura and Mihintale; Anuradhapura is home to several famous stupas, and Mihintale is considered to be the birthplace of Buddhism in the country.